Patient Rights & Responsibilities

 DISCLOSURE OF OWNERSHIP

-Baylor Medical Center at Uptown is proud to have a number of quality physicians invested in our facility.
+Baylor Scott & White Medical Center – Uptown is proud to have a number of quality physicians invested in our facility.
 Their investment enables them to have a voice in the administration of policies of our facility.
 This involvement helps to ensure the highest quality of surgical care for our patients.
 Your physician may have a financial interest in this facility.
 A list of physician owners is available upon request.

 A copy of the Patient Bill of Rights and Responsibilities has been placed in the MSH packet or given to the patient by the personnel in the Admitting Department.
 References: A Patient’s Bill of Rights approved by AHA Board of Trustees, October, 1992.
 JCAHO 2008 Hospital Accreditation Standards and 2008 updates.